energysistem/manuals/42505-Energy-eReader-SlimHD/pt/05-contenido-del-producto.md

 ## Conteúdo do produto

-1 x Energy eReader Slim
+- Energy eReader Slim HD

-1 x Cabo micro USB
+- Cabo microUSB

-1 x Manual do usuário
+- Manual do usuário